northswiss/jekyll-boilerplate/_posts/2016-08-17-an-interview-with-essentiel-s-antwerp-fashion-travel-specialist.md

 Over the last few years, we were able to set some standards by establishing a maximum budget for hotel rooms and anticipating spend for travel expenses such as taxis and food.
 I’ve also been trying to make people more aware of the consequences of cancelling travel arrangements by repeating the cancellation policies of hotels and airlines associated with a trip to my colleagues.

-Centralizing all travel bookings has made all of this much easier, especially when considering each individual traveller’s own travel preferences and finding a balance between what is best for them at a reasonable price for the company.
+Centralizing all travel bookings has made all of this much easier, especially when considering each individual traveler’s own travel preferences and finding a balance between what is best for them at a reasonable price for the company.
 It also a great way for Essentiel to maintain some control over the budget as it's easier keep an eye on prices overall.

 **What kind of travel policy does your company implement when sending employees away on business?**

 First of all, we ask employees to always travel economy class on flights and 2nd class in trains.
 Sometimes, we make exceptions for long-distance flights if the price difference isn’t too great.

 Secondly, we have a maximum budget for hotel rooms.
-Of course, we sometimes have to go over that budget to find a hotel that isn’t not too far from where our travellers have to be while still feeling comfortable enough for the duration of their trip.
+Of course, we sometimes have to go over that budget to find a hotel that isn’t not too far from where our travelers have to be while still feeling comfortable enough for the duration of their trip.
 What helps are the corporate rate contracts we hold with several hotels in the cities where we have our own shops, like Paris, Madrid, Palma de Mallorca, Marbella and Amsterdam.

 Finally, employees also get a fixed amount of expense spend during their trip.
 This covers anything from lunch and dinner to taxi rides from the airport to their destination.
 Employees are always urged to take public transport in cities like Paris, London, and Milan as taxi rides are far more expensive.